prometheus/proposals/proposals/0071-Entity/05-storage.md

 # Entity Storage

-> **Recommended Approach**: This document describes the correlation-based storage design, which we recommend for initial implementation due to its incremental nature and backward compatibility.
-An alternative design that fundamentally changes how series identity works is described in [05b-storage-entity-native.md](05b-storage-entity-native.md).

 ## Abstract

 This document specifies how Prometheus stores entities reliably and efficiently.
 Entities represent the things that produce telemetry (pods, nodes, services) and need different storage semantics than traditional time series: they have immutable identifying labels, mutable descriptive labels that change over time, and lifecycle boundaries (creation and deletion).
 This document covers the in-memory structures, Write-Ahead Log integration, block persistence, and the correlation index that links entities to their associated metrics.